Cahyopw15/cahyopras15/readme.md

 As an aspiring Data Scientist with a strong passion for Python programming, I am highly motivated to explore the world of Data Science.
 I am particularly interested in areas such as data visualization, statistics, mathematics, and machine learning.
 I am always ready to take on challenges and committed to learning new things to continuously grow in this field.

 - 🌍  I'm based in Bandar Lampung
-- 🖥️  See my portfolio at [Design Monitoring of Sound Level Meter](http://github.com/Cahyopw15/project)
+- 🖥️  See my portfolio at [Project Portfolio](https://github.com/Cahyopw15/CahyoPrasetiyoWibowo-Project-Portfolio)
 - ✉️  You can contact me at [cahyoprasetiyowibowo@gmail.com](mailto:cahyoprasetiyowibowo@gmail.com)
 - 🧠  I'm learning dibimbing.id